 According to http://www.valuepenguin.com homeowners, insurance rates continue to rise at a steady rate throughout the United States, up over 50% in the last 10 years.
 The Florida average for median-priced house insurance is $1933 per year which does not include Flood Insurance which is required in much of Florida.

 Don’t rush into buying a house!
-I recommend that you wait at least 6-12 months before making a buying decision.
+I recommend waiting at least 6-12 months before making a buying decision.
 This will give you time to make sure you like living in Panama.
-And it will give you time to make sure you like the area you have selected.
-You need to get your permanent Visa before you buy real estate in Panama to make sure you will be able to live in Panama indefinitely.
+And it will give you time to ensure you like the selected area.
+You should get your permanent Visa before buying real estate in Panama to make sure you will be able to live in Panama indefinitely.

-Renting is a lot more affordable in Panama than it is in other countries, including the United States.
-In Texas, you’ll pay $1200 a month for a $125,000 house.
+Renting is much more affordable in Panama than in other countries, including the United States.
+In Texas, you’ll pay $1200 monthly for a $125,000 house.
 That is unfurnished and does not include any utilities.
-A $125,000 house in Panama, fully furnished and all bills paid, will rent for $700 to $750 in 2021.
+A $125,000 house in Panama, fully furnished and all bills paid, will rent for $700 to $800.
 The Panama house will probably include a weekly or bi-weekly gardener too.
-Plus you don’t have to deal with the upkeep and maintenance when you rent.
+Plus, you don’t have to deal with the upkeep and maintenance when you rent.

-It’s not just what you pay for rent or buying a house …. you have to take into consideration the QUALITY of life too.
+It’s not just what you pay for rent or buying a house …. you have to consider the QUALITY of life too.

-Read how ex-pat Debbie F. explains how she lives better for less in Panama.
+Read how ex-pat Debbie explains how she lives better for less in Panama.